Mindfulness Training for Pregnancy-Related Hypertension

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on mindfulness training as an additional intervention, so it's best to discuss your medications with the trial coordinators or your doctor.

-Is mindfulness training safe for pregnant women?
+What prior data suggests that mindfulness training is safe for pregnant women?

 Margaret H Bublitz